FD Trinitron/WEGA: History

-Initially introduced on their 32 and 36 inch models in 1998, the new tubes were offered in a variety of resolutions for different uses.
+The Sony WEGA with its FD Trinitron panels were announced for global release and distribution in January 1998.
+Initially introduced as 32 and 36 inch models, the new tubes were offered in a variety of resolutions for different uses.
 The basic WEGA models supported normal 480i signals, but a larger version offered 16:9 aspect ratios.
 The technology was quickly applied to the entire Trinitron range, from 13 to 40 inch along with high resolution versions; Hi-Scan and Super Fine Pitch.
-With the introduction of the FD Trinitron, Sony also introduced a new industrial style, leaving the charcoal-colored sets introduced in the 1980s for a new silver styling.
+With the introduction of the WEGA series, Sony also introduced a new industrial style, leaving the charcoal-colored sets introduced in the 1980s for a new silver styling.